kaylendog/consul-oxide/README.md

 This library is a fork of [consul-rust](https://github.com/pierresouchay/consul-rust) by  pierresouchay and contributors.
 Full credit goes to them for the original library.

+### 🚧 Warning 🚧

+`consul-oxide` is still under development, and its API is changing very rapidly.
+This library is not (yet) ready for production use!

 ## Supported Features

 The key features of Consul, and thus this crate, are: